-When the Java code is compiled, before generating the bytecode, the Java compiler performs type erasure on the generics.
+When the Java code is compiled, before generating the bytecode, the Java compiler performs type erasure in Java generics.
 This means that the type parameters of the generics are removed, and type safety is used at compile time.
-As a result, only the raw types remain in the bytecode, and generic type information is not available at the runtime.
+As a result, only the raw types remain in the bytecode, and generic type information is not available at runtime.

-In this blog, we will discuss the Java generics type erasure in detail.
+In this blog, we will discuss the Java generics type erasure, with its types, effects, limitations, best practices, and real-world use cases in detail.

 Table of Contents: